 Create a Sense of Urgency

-Consider adding an end-date to your campaign.
+Consider adding an end-date (December 31 works) to your year-end appeal.
 This doesn’t mean you cannot collect once that date has passed, but it will stir a sense of urgency.

 Encourage Supporters to Ask for Donations Instead of Gifts